Taliban Blame US For Airport Chaos As Afghans Face impossible Race To Flee - UrduPoint

 During the distress of evacuation, an Afghan woman went into labour on a US Air Force flight and gave birth to a baby girl in the plane's cargo bay moments after landing at a base in Germany, the Air Mobility Command tweeted.

-- 'Impossible' deadline - The crisis has led to mounting criticism of the US and its Western allies, which this year pressed on with the withdrawal of troops from Afghanistan as the government and security forces struggled to contain rising Taliban violence.
+The crisis in Afghanistan has led to mounting criticism of the US and its Western allies, which this year pressed on with the withdrawal of troops from Afghanistan as the government and security forces struggled to contain rising Taliban violence.

 G7 leaders will discuss the situation in a virtual summit on Tuesday, Britain's Prime Minister Boris Johnson announced.